Behavioral-Technology-Group/Pavlok_Node_Module/README.md

     }
 }
 ```
-Zapping is done with `pavlok.zap(intensity, callback); //Intensity from 1-255`.
+Zapping is done with `pavlok.zap(intensity, message, callback); //Intensity from 1-255`.
-Beeping is achieved with `pavlok.beep(tone, callback); //Beep from 1-4`.
+Beeping is achieved with `pavlok.beep(tone, message, callback); //Beep from 1-4`.
-Vibrating is done with `pavlok.vibrate(intensity, callback); //Vibrate from 1-255`.
+Vibrating is done with `pavlok.vibrate(intensity, message,  callback); //Vibrate from 1-255`.
-You may omit both the intensity and callback if you wish.
+You may omit any of the parameters if you wish.

 ### Walkthrough
 Writing a script using this module is a pretty straightfoward process.
 Keep in